Nelochka34/telegram_notification/README.md

-# Telegran notification for OpenSearch
+# Telegram notification for OpenSearch